Researcher's Ethics

 Section.1.1.
 No Copying, Forging and Falsification

-(1) Authors are recognized for their own research and assume responsibility for the contents of their papers.
 (2) Authors and papers should be listed based on their contributions to the research.
 Being in certain positions cannot be counted as co-authors, first authors, or corresponding authors.
 Not recognizing any contributions in any forms is not justified.
 When the levels of contributions are not big, gratitude comes in the form of a footnote or a preface.
-Section.1.3.
-Previous Publication or Duplicate Submission
+Or, it is indicated separately in the Acknowledgement.

 Section.1.4.
 Citation and Reference

 (1) Use of academic data should be clearly stated, and its sources should be disclosed in the paper unless it is shared knowledge.
 Information obtained through personal discussion can be used with consent from the provider of the information.
-(2) When using other people's papers for reference or opinion, the details can be written in a footnote, indicating which part of the research is cited from other people's papers and showing the authors' own ideas, arguments and interpretations.
-Section.1.5.
-Authorship

 Section.1.7.
 Animal Rights in Experiments